 All the doctors are qualified to treat and advise on all aspects of contraception.
-Dr Rakhit, Dr Coggan and Dr Archer are also happy to discuss coil fitting and implants.
+Dr Rakhit and Dr Coggan are also happy to discuss coil fitting and implants.

 The Surgery offers Freezing Clinics for warts (not veruccas), skin tags, sun spots etc. Patients will need a GP referral to attend one of these clinics.
 Please ask at reception for more information.

 Specimens are sent to the hospital on Monday to Friday.
 If you are asked to bring a specimen on these days please ensure that we receive it before 12.30pm.